paultheastronomer/betapic/README.md

 **Ly_data.py** - Creates the data file containing obsevations centered on the Ly-alpha line.

 **Ly_fit.py** - Fits the Ly-alpha line using voigt profiles and estimates column densities.
+Can also run a basic Metropolis-Hastings MCMC which outputs the random walk chains.

+**posterior.py** - Plots the posterior distributions of the MCMC chains calculated using Ly_fit.py.

 Additional code